metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 5. ErrorLogging
 6. WarningLogging

+In addition verify following variables are set to desired user

+1. DefaultUser
+2. TestAdmin
+3. TestUser

 Note that some of these may be auto adjusted after setting `Develop` to `$true`\
 Then restart PowerShell and run `.\SetupFirewall.ps1` to deploy firewall, or at least run `Initialize-Project` function which will prompt you to perform recommended and required checks.